mrcampbell/stax-refund-service/README.md

 ```

 to update the `internal/sqlc` package.
 Note that the code in `internal/sqlc` is generated, and should not be directly updated.

+We use GoLang-CI Lint, and you can [find the installation instructions here](https://golangci-lint.run/welcome/install/#local-installation)

 ### Security Features